DPDK/dpdk/doc/guides/rel_notes/new_features.rst

 ============
 *   Link Bonding

-    *   Support for 802.3ad link aggregation (mode 4) and transmit load balancing (mode 5) to the link bonding library.
+    *   Support for adaptive load balancing (mode 6) to the link bonding library.

     *   Support for registration of link status change callbacks with link bonding devices.